 Our first stop was at a Thoroughbred training track.
 Our van rolled down a seemingly endless lane fringed with oak trees and board fences.
 Karen explained that the barns on each side are operated by different trainers who share the track -- and that they are a sort of prep school for racehorses, where young horses learn their trade, get fit, and begin to show if they have what it takes to succeed.

 I felt we’d just started when we were off to the track itself, where horses thundered by, only feet from where we stood.
-Some cantered slowly, necks arched, riders balanced like poetry above their backs, while others tested their speed, breezing by in an economy of motion that brought tears to my eyes.
+Some cantered slowly, necks arched, riders balanced like poetry above their backs, while others tested their speed, breezing by in an economy of motion.

 At Journeyman Stud, we met only stallions, including some of Florida’s most famous sires.
 The crème de la crème of Thoroughbreds, these fat, pampered creatures lounged in roomy stalls between visits to the breeding shed and romps in the paddock.